This article will help you:

 In order to use RCA, you must first have an analysis in Amplitude that's displaying anomalous data.

-For example, this Event Segmentation chart has an unusual-looking dip for May 21st:
+For example, this Event Segmentation chart has an unusual-looking peak for December 30th:

 To examine this anomalous data point using Root Cause Analysis, follow these steps:

 - Click Anomaly + Forecast to confirm that the result you're interested in is actually a statistical anomaly.
 Amplitude will enhance the chart to display the statistically-expected values for each day, as well as a range of values that would not be considered anomalous (in other words, values that could be attributable to random chance).

-In this example, the May 21st data point is outside the range of statistically "normal" values.
+In this example, the December 30th data point is inside the range of statistically "normal" values—but only just.

 - Click on the data point to bring up the Microscope.
 Then click Run Root Cause Analysis.
-Amplitude will automatically navigate to the Root Cause Analysis tab.
+Scroll down to view the Root Cause Analysis tab.